 In case you came here to check if my writing continues to be mediocre or because my Dad sent you this claiming I am the second-coming of Socrates, I express my gratitude, and I presume – Goodbye!
 Finally, I am Grateful to all the people whose Birthday greetings read, “Happy Birthday!” for writing the shortest Murder Mystery novel.

 Gratefulness is the new rage.
 From the Dalai Lama to John Cena, everyone’s exploding with gratefulness.
-Amongst other things, gratefulness is said to improve happiness, relationships and health.Personally, I feel it’s one of the few practices whose claims sound believable.
-With endorsements from the Crème de la Crème of the world, gratefulness is something you are compelled to try.
+Amongst other things, gratefulness is said to improve happiness, relationships, and health.Personally, I feel it’s one of the few practices whose claims sound believable.
+With endorsements from the Crème de la Crème of the populace, gratefulness is something you are compelled to try.

 So, where do you start?

 With waking up in the morning feeling grateful for,well, waking up — to feeling grateful that you have a roof over your head– to feeling grateful for the light breeze on a scorching day — to feeling grateful that the pigeon decided to shit on the neighbor’s car today, you have an array of gratefulness choices to pick from.

 Gratitude experts believe three is the number you should target and it’s best to start or end your day with three gratitudes.
 Not just simple, but easy too.
 Of course, it’s also as easy to forget.
 Because it doesn’t quite give you the feeling that you are working hard enough to improve your life.
 As ironic as that is, we all need an element of effort to sustain our habits and believe in their pay-offs.

 Time for some effort: It’s the thing mom would repeatedly prod you about when you were a child.
 No, not the one about whether you peed your pants again; that was just me.
 It’s the one about what you should say to the random aunt for her generous donation of 101 rupees toward your welfare: Thank You!